Blog > Fulfillment and Logistics > A Practical Guide to Switching 3PLs

 Pros of modern fulfillment providers

-• Access to more growth-fuelling solutions: Modern fulfillment services offer a wider selection of services than typical 3PL providers.
-These allow you to uplevel your whole supply chain instead of just operations involving packing and shipping goods to customers.
+• Access to more growth-fueling solutions: Modern fulfillment services offer a wider selection of services than typical 3PL providers.
+These allow you to level up your whole supply chain instead of just operations involving packing and shipping goods to customers.
 For example, you can get help with tasks like customs clearance, access to warehouses in key locations, shipping networks, and faster, more cost-effective transportation.

 • Optimize operations to fit your brand mission and goals: The possibilities are endless when you team up with a modern fulfillment provider.
 For example, if customer satisfaction is your top priority, you could work with the fulfillment provider to offer services like paperless returns, same-day shipping, and pick-up.
 In short, you’ll get all benefits from a 3PL plus more.